 - We hosted a Valuing Nature placement from University of Edinburgh to undertake research with businesses that depend on the natural environment for their business success, but may not manage land.
 This helped us understand the business motivations and challenges in investing in the land management to restore natural capital.
 The report is available online.

-- In May 2020 SEPA and Scottish Wildlife Trust launched the £1B Challenge Route Map, which plots a path towards unlocking new investment for nature conservation, highlighting nine potential investment opportunities
+- In May 2020 SEPA and Scottish Wildlife Trust launched the £1B Challenge Route Map, which plots a path towards unlocking new investment for nature conservation, highlighting nine potential investment opportunities.
+Riverwoods, a ‘Spotlight Project’ within the £1 Billion Challenge is exploring blended finance delivery models.

 - We are working with partners and helped organise the GEFI Finance for Nature COP26 event in November 2021.
 Read more about our work with the Scottish Conservation Finance Pioneers Group in developing financial mechanisms and trialling approaches to enable private investment in the protection and restoration of Scotland’s natural capital, or watch the video below.